goodlyrottenapple/calculus-toolbox/_posts/2015-04-20-code-generation.md

 ##### Functions used

 +   calc_import
++   uncommentL
++   uncommentR

 <br>

-*_This function is not called at this stage.
+*_The function is not called at this stage.
 For more information have a look at the reference page for this method_